CAIDA/catalog-data/sources/recipe/how_to_find_a_domains_ns_and_a_records/README.md

 ## **<ins>Introduction</ins>**

-The script takes in a domain, makes a series of queries to the dzdb api, and compiles them into a larger response.
+The script takes in a domain, makes a series of queries to the DZDB api, and compiles them into a larger response.
 The final output consists of the initial domain response along with the embedded responses for each of the domain's nameservers.
-This recipe requires access to the DNS Coffee (DZDB) API, which requres an API Key.
-You may request an API key by filling out the form [here](https://www.caida.org/catalog/datasets/request_user_info_forms/dzdb).
+This recipe requires the user to fill out a user access form.
+You may complete the user access form [here](https://www.caida.org/catalog/datasets/request_user_info_forms/dzdb).

 ## **<ins>Solution</ins>**
 The script will return a JavaScript object that contains the nameserver and domain responses for the queried domain.